-As of December 31, 2009, we have approximately \$661.4 million of U.S. Federal net operating loss carryforwards, or NOL's, available to reduce taxable income in future years.
+As of December 31, 2010, we had approximately \$579.3 million of U.S. Federal net operating loss carryforwards (NOL's), available to reduce taxable income in future years.
+We also acquired net operating losses of approximately \$36.1 million associated with the acquisition of Taligen.
 A portion of these NOL's are currently subject to an annual limitation under section 382 of the Internal Revenue Code of 1986, as amended.
 We believe it is more likely than not that we will use the net operating losses.
 However, the ability to use net operating loss carryforwards will be dependent on our ability to generate taxable income.
 The net operating loss carryforwards may expire before we generate sufficient taxable income.
 NOL's totaling \$3.8 million expired in the year ended December 31, 2007.
-No NOL's expired during the years ended December 31, 2009 and 2008.
+No NOL's expired during the years ended December 31, 2010, 2009 and 2008.